 - (1) Compensation payable to a victim or claimant sustaining economic loss due to injury or death may not exceed a total of fifteen thousand dollars (\$15,000.00).
 For incidents of criminally injurious conduct occurring on or after October 1, 2014, through July 8, 2020, compensation payable to a victim or claimant sustaining economic loss due to injury or death may not exceed a total of twenty thousand dollars (\$20,000).
 For incidents of criminally injurious conduct occurring on or after July 9, 2020, compensation payable to a victim or claimant sustaining economic loss due to injury or death may not exceed a total of fifteen thousand dollars (\$15,000.00). - (2) Compensation for lost wages may not exceed four hundred (\$400.00) dollars per week.
 For incidents of criminally injurious conduct occurring on or after October 1, 2014, through July 8, 2020, compensation for lost wages may not exceed six hundred (\$600.00) dollars per week.
 For incidents of criminally injurious conduct occurring on or after July 9, 2020, compensation for lost wages may not exceed four hundred (\$400.00) dollars per week. - (3) The Commission may provide for the payment to a claimant in a lump sum or installments.
 Outstanding eligible expenses will be paid directly to the service provider.
 Compensation payable to service providers for medical treatment may be compensated at a reduced rate.
 Outstanding charges for medical treatment, excluding psychiatric care, counseling, and dental treatment, may be compensated at a reduced rate of thirty percent (30%) of eligible charges up to a maximum amount of six thousand dollars (\$6,000).
 When the claimant has already paid out-of-pocket for medical treatment and services, the claimant may be fully reimbursed for all eligible expenses. - (4) Future Economic Loss. - (a For incidents of criminally injurious conduct occurring on or after October 1, 2014, through July 8, 2020, the maximum award for future economic loss is \$20,000 per claim.
-For incidents of criminally injurious conduct occurring on or after July 9, 2020, the maximum award for future economic loss is \$15,000 per claim.
+For incidents of criminally injurious conduct occurring on July 9,2020, through March 10, 2021, the maximum award for future economic loss is \$15,000 per claim.
+For incidents of criminally injurious conduct occurring on or after March 11, 2021, future economic loss is limited to \$400.00 per week for a maximum of 26 weeks.
 Future economic loss may be awarded if the victim was employed at the time of his/her victimization and the employment is verifiable. - (b) If the deceased victim leaves a dependent spouse and no dependent children, the total amount of the future economic loss may be paid to the dependent spouse. - (c) If the deceased victim leaves a dependent spouse and a dependent child or dependent children and the dependent spouse is the parent of all the victim's dependent children, then the total amount of the future economic loss may be paid to the dependent spouse for the benefit of himself/herself and the dependent child or dependent children.